auth0/docs/articles/hooks/guides/use-the-post-user-registration-extensibility-point.md

 [Hooks](/hooks/concepts/overview-hooks) associated with the `post-user-registration` extensibility point execute asynchronously from the actions that are a part of the Auth0 authentication process.

-You can implement a [Hook](/hooks/concepts/overview-hooks) using this extensibility point with either the [Dashboard](/hooks/guides/create-delete-hooks-using-dashboard) or the [Command Line Interface](/hooks/guides/create-delete-hooks-using-cli).
+Implement a [Hook](/hooks/concepts/overview-hooks) using this extensibility point with either the [Dashboard](/hooks/guides/create-delete-hooks-using-dashboard) or the [Command Line Interface](/hooks/guides/create-delete-hooks-using-cli).

 ### Starter code and parameters

-After you've created a new Hook that uses the Post-User Registration extensibility point, you can open up the Hook and edit it using the Webtask Editor embedded in the Dashboard.
+After you've created a new Hook that uses the Post-User Registration extensibility point, open up the Hook and edit it using the Webtask Editor embedded in the Dashboard.

 The parameters listed in the comment at the top of the code indicate the Auth0 objects (and the parameters within the objects) that can be passed into and used by the Hook's function.